BhallaLab/moose-core/INSTALL.md

 # Building MOOSE

 To build `MOOSE` from source, you need `cmake` and `python-setuptools`.
-We recommend to use Python 3.5 or higher.
-Python 2.7 is also supported.
+We recommend to use Python 3.8 or higher.

 Before running the following command to build and install, make sure that followings are installed.